Pagination and Sorting

 , and /Terminals/{id}/payments

-—share the same paging and filtering contract.
+all use the same paging, sorting, and filtering contract.

 Query parameters